banderson623/banderson623.github.com/_posts/2015-01-19-exploratory-science-and-technology-project.md

 I received an email late last week:

-> I know you are a highly requested man in many different facets of your life, but I was inquiring to see if you would be able to find time either once a week or once every other week to explore and teach the boys some technology skills.
+> ...
+I was inquiring to see if you would be able to find time either once a week or once every other week to explore and teach the boys some technology skills.
 Our schedule is flexible and I was thinking for about an hour.
 (I can pay you too.
 Or at least double a recipe to give your wife a night off from cooking!)

 This was sent to me by a family friend, with two middle school boys.
 Neither parent are tech-oriented, so they asked if I could help[^workout].
 This is an incredible opportunity!
 Naturally I jumped at the chance to do _experimentations with them._

 # So about those “Technology Skills”…

-This is quite a broad expression.
+This is quite a broad phrase.

 I am taking this to mean a practical, experimental approach to becoming familiar with principles of **electricity** and basic **circuits**, simple **physics[^physics]**, and an introduction to **programming.**